AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 ### Example 18 : Applying Product Crop

 The `productCrop` endpoint can take an input file and apply right crop to it.
-If it is a PSD file it will apply the change to the first layer.
+We don't support multilayered PSD.

 This example shows how you can apply the crop with required padding to an input file